rahulhaque/laravel-filepond/README.md

 <br>

 > [!WARNING]
-> If you are using version `10.2.2` or any earlier release within the `10.x` branch, please delete the existing fileponds table and migration, then publish and run the new one.
+> If you are updating from version `10.3.3`, delete the existing migration.
+Publish and run the new ones.

 ## Quickstart